Nexmo/station/_partials/stitch/guides/enable-audio/ios.md

 ## 2.3 Enable / Disable

 To add functionality for enable / disable, we simple create functions that call the `.enable()` or `.disable()` methods on media property of our instance of the conversation client like so down below in sections 2.3.1 and 2.3.2

+Note that enabling audio in a conversation establishes an audio leg for a member of the conversation.
+The audio is only streamed to other members of the conversation who have also enabled audio.

 ### 2.3.1 Enable
 Create a function for enable.